 Razer Blade 15 – zero compromise in performance

-Premium laptops are a long-term investment, and a perfect example for this is the Razer Blade 15.
-Sure, Razer Blade 15 does come with a heavy price tag, but it also brings with it an unrivalled hardware configuration which helps you create a dynamic computing platform that can adjust to all your changing requirements.
+Premium laptops are a long-term investment, and a perfect example of this is the Razer Blade 15.
+Sure, Razer Blade 15 does come with a heavy price tag, but it also brings with it an unrivaled hardware configuration which helps you create a dynamic computing platform that can adjust to all your changing requirements.
 A brief look at the overall aesthetics of this laptop, and you will know that it has borrowed the premium design language of the likes of MacBook Pros.
-The compact CNC aluminium chassis of this laptop has raised the bar high by packing ultra powerful hardware while weighing at just 4.74 pounds.
+The compact CNC aluminum chassis of this laptop has raised the bar high by packing ultra-powerful hardware while weighing at just 4.74 pounds.

 You can get dedicated visual cues for the multiple tasks that you work on by connecting up to 3 external displays to the laptop via its HDMI port, mini display port, and one Thunderbolt 3 port.
 Other connectivity options in this laptop include three USB 3 ports, and one headphone/mic jack.
 Also, you get the option of expanding the SSD and RAM in this laptop, courtesy of its premium positioning.
 Lastly, it goes without saying that Razer Blade 15’s 15.6 inches full HD display doesn’t fail to grab attention with its thin bezels design.